 - ARM Mobile Facility (AMF): Three AMF are used by scientists to obtain atmospheric measurements, similar to those at the fixed-location observatories, for periods of about a year at a time anywhere in the world.
 The third mobile facility is currently undergoing an extended deployment at Oliktok Point, Alaska.

 - ARM Aerial Facility (AAF): The AAF obtains aerial measurements in the skies above the fixed-location and AMF observatories.
-Multiple aircraft platforms, including the Gulfstream-159, unmanned aerial systems, and tethered balloons are available to researchers to address a wide range of science requirements.
+The AAF has purchased a Bombardier Challenger 850 regional jet to expand ARM’s scientific data capabilities.
+The Challenger 850 is expected to be ready for its first ARM campaign by fiscal year 2022 or 2023.
+ARM is also developing unmanned aerial system and tethered balloon capabilities to address a wide range of science requirements.

 Observatory Locations at a Glance